haowei-freesky/haowei-freesky.github.io/_pages/about.md

 I am a master student at Technical University of Munich (TUM).
 My research focuses on the reasoning abilities and uncertainty quantification of multimodal LLMs.

+Currently, I am looking for a PhD position :)

 E-Mail: haowei.zhang123@gmail.com